jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 Logging
 ---------
 Customers often ask about the logging options with F5 Distributed Cloud.
-THere are two main options for logging.
+There are two main options for logging.

-1. Global Logging - Logging related to activities that occur within Distributed cloud and on the Regional Edges such as load balancers or WAAP/Bot policy.
+1. Global Logging - Logging related to activities that occur within Distributed Cloud and on the Regional Edges such as load balancers or WAAP/Bot policy.

-2. Site Local Logging - Logging related to activities that occur within the Customer Edge Boundary such as load blanacers or WAAP/Bot policy runnning locally on an XC Node.
+2. Site Local Logging - Logging related to activities that occur within the Customer Edge Boundary such as load balancers or WAAP/Bot policies runnning locally on an XC Node.

 ..
 Note:: This is the last "Read Only" lab section.
 Our apologies for the inconvenience.